-At Rural we are committed to providing our tenants with plenty of opportunities to get involved and help shape, influence and improve our services.
+At Rural we are committed to providing our tenants with many opportunities to get involved and help shape, influence and improve our services.

 It is the Association’s aim to provide the best possible service to all of our residents and we are determined to continually improve on our performance levels across the board.

-Detailed below are some of the ways Tenants / Tenant Groups / Residents / Community Groups can become involved in Tenant Participation work, drive change and scrutinise the services provided by the Association:
+Detailed below are some of the ways Tenants can become involved in Tenant Participation work, drive change and scrutinise the services provided by the Association:

-Member of a Tenants Panel.
+Become a member of a Tenant Panel.
 Currently there are six Tenant Panels across RHA Stock in Northern Ireland.
-The Panels meet twice a year to help monitor scrutinise and review the delivery and performance of services provided by the Association.
+The Panels meet several a year to help monitor scrutinise and review the delivery and performance of services provided by the Association.

 Resident Groups/Interagency Groups

-Member of a Residents Group – tenants / residents may wish to come together to form a group to represent the interests of their particular area or to deal with one particular issue.
+Become a member of a Residents Group – tenants may wish to come together to form a group to represent the interests of their particular area or to deal with one particular issue.

 If you are interested in establishing a resident group or forming part of an interagency working group, please contact us at the office for further information.

-Tenants Champions support the Association by working within their schemes or local areas by passing on information to others about a variety of issues such as welfare reform, energy efficiency or helping others to complete application forms on the computer.
+Tenants Champions support the Association by working within their schemes or local areas by passing on information to others about a variety of issues such as welfare reform, energy efficiency or helping others to complete digital application forms.
 Rural Housing Association keeps a register of all Tenant Champions registered with the Association.

 Consultation with local Community Groups reference future developments.
 It is a core belief of Rural Housing Association that the housing requirements of small rural communities are best identified, understood, and solved through close co-operation with local community groups.
 To this end the Association works closely with all local communities in assessing needs and delivering appropriate housing solutions in what is, predominately a very specialised rural market.